fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 ------------------------------------------

 In this section, we are going to work with
 Excel files, which have the `.xlsx` extension.
 This file extension is for an open XML spreadsheet file format, which is used by Microsoft Excel.

-Python has different modules: `xlrd` , pandas, and `openpyxl` to work with Excel files.
-In this section, we will learn how to handle Excel files using these three modules.

 #### Reading an Excel file